rishabhWebD/Augmented-Reality-Game/README.md

 # Augmented-Reality-Game
-This game is basically based on augumented reality and it is designed for the preschool kids, To make Them learn in fun and interactive way which
+This game is basically based on augmented reality and it is designed for the preschool kids, To make Them learn in fun and interactive way which
 Help in there great mental growth.